SimmeringRook/simmeringrook.github.io/courses/PH403/Winter/WorkingDraft.md

 d\sigma = dr_{shell} =  \frac{dr_{BK}}{f(r_{shell})},
 \end{equation}

 which can be used to create the complmentary plot of Figure \ref{fig:ShellTime} as shown in Figure \ref{fig:ShellDist}.
-These functions, given by Equations \ref{eqn:ShellTime} and \ref{eqn:ShellDist}, are then often revolved about the origin to create \glspl{embedding}.
+These functions, given by Equations \ref{eqn:ShellTime} and \ref{eqn:ShellDist}, are then often revolved about the origin to create embedding diagrams.
 These three-dimensional surfaces are used to help construct an intuition about what it means for spacetime to be curved, as Figures \ref{fig:Embedding-Time} and \ref{fig:Embedding-Distance} demonstrate.

 \begin{figure}[H]
     \centering